Government of the Czech Republic

 The Government of the Czech Republic (Vláda České republiky) exercises executive power in the Czech Republic.
 The members of the government are the Prime Minister of the Czech Republic (Chairman of the Government), the deputy prime minister and other ministers.
 It has its legal basis in the Constitution of the Czech Republic.

 Overview

 The government is led by the Prime Minister, who selects all the remaining ministers at hand.
 The Government of the Czech Republic is responsible to the Chamber of Deputies from the Czech Republic.

 The Prime Minister is appointed by the President of the Czech Republic.
-The Prime Minister as of December 2021 is Petr Fiala.
+The Prime Minister as of December 2025 is Andrej Babiš.

 Straka Academy, Seat of the Government of the Czech Republic.

 Cabinet room of the Government in Straka Academy.

 Current Cabinet

-The current government, sworn in on 17 December 2021, is the 16th since the dissolution of Czechoslovakia in 1993.
-It has 17 members and a prime minister.
+The current government, sworn in on 15 December 2025, is the 17th since the dissolution of Czechoslovakia in 1993.
+It has 15 members and a prime minister.

 The cabinet consists of the following members: